 • When you come to your initial appointment you will be asked to complete our full patient registration form and sign our privacy notice to confirm your consent allowing us to process your information.

 • Your physiotherapist will collect all the medical information that they need to treat you during your assessment.
-The assessment will be recorded on the clinical record and not will be shared without consent.
+The assessment will be recorded on the clinical record and will not be shared without consent.

 Privacy Notice and Consent

-Every physiotherapy patient (or their guardian) will be asked to read a Privacy Notice at the start of each new episode of care and be required to complete the data consent section at the bottom of the form.
+Every physiotherapy patient (or their guardian) will be asked to read a Privacy Notice at the start of each new session of care and be required to complete the data consent section at the bottom of the form.
 Their consent will be recorded on their clinical record.
 All associates from other disciplines are responsible for obtaining their own relevant consent and documentation.